NopeVfx/ScribbleProtection/README.md

 # ScribbleProtection

- On a real Chrome OS device with CR50/TI50, run sudo bash ScribbleProtection.sh
+ - On ChromeOS, run "sudo bash ScribbleProtection.sh" in any root shell or VT2.